Backseating-Committee-2k/BackseatSafeSystem2k/README.md

 ## How to build

-The project uses [cargo]([https://crates.io](https://crates.io)) as build system.
+The project uses [cargo]([https://cmake.org/](https://crates.io)) as build system.
+All dependencies are fetched automatically.
 All dependencies are fetched automatically.
 Build the software like so:

 ```